Breitholtz/HPC/Assignment2.md

 This is the function which is used to calculate the convergence of every point in our picture.

 ### writeppm
+This function is used to

+// IDEAS: to check our programs performance characteristic we can time ee
 # Additional stuff
 In addition to the source code for your solution, you have to write a report in (kramdoc compatible) markdown that explains your solution, with focus on the program layout and performance characteristics.
 You shall also answers all questions posed in context of the assignment, if there is any.